Maniking255/BASE/README.md

-i need base for earn roll, and i try to mange hi dear all lovely fammm, happy Sunday Base i recommend you, just deploy a contract on the Base
+i need base for earn roll, and i try to mange hi dear all lovely fammm, happy Sunday Base i recommend you, just deploy a contract on the Base increase your Transections on the base network and get a chance to eligible for Role